 “Whether immunohistochemistry underestimates the incidence of one or more of these common neurodegenerative diseases is unknown, but the CDI could shed light on these diseases,” says co-author Bruce Miller, MD, UCSF A.W. and Mary Margaret Clausen Distinguished Professor of Neurology and director of the UCSF Memory and Aging Center.

-The finding will be appear online and in print on March 1 in Proceedings of the National Academy of Sciences.
+The finding will be printed on-line and in print on March 1, 2005 in Proceedings of the National Academy of Sciences.

 The study brings into high relief the different detection strategies of immunohistochemistry and the CDI, both of which involve revealing the presence of prions, known as PrPsc, by applying antibodies to brain tissue.